tinygiant98/nasher.nim/README.md

   Only relevant when `convert` will be called.
   - default: ""
   - note: If blank, the description in the `module.ifo` file will be unchanged.
+- `scriptModuleLoad`: the script to assign to the OnModuleLoad event in module.ifo
+  - default: ""
+  - note: If blank, the load event script in `module.ifo` will be unchanged.
+  - note: If the referenced script does not exist in the module resources, this value will remain unchanged and a warning will be provided.
 - `onMultipleSources`: an action to perform when multiple source files of the same name are found for a target.
   - default: `choose`